Mazda extended warranty coverage

 - Roadside assistance, including towing for warranty-covered breakdowns, flat tire assistance, locksmith service, jump starts and fuel delivery

-Overall, these are below-average benefits for an extended warranty from a major manufacturer.
+Overall, these benefits are comparable for an extended warranty from a major manufacturer.
 Most automakers offer $40 or more per day for rental car assistance and $100 (sometimes $200) per day for travel protection.

 MPP VSAs are designed to extend your Mazda’s existing factory warranty, which offers bumper-to-bumper coverage for three years/36,000 miles and powertrain coverage for five years/60,000 miles.

 MPP VSAs come in three coverage tiers: Powertrain, Gold and Platinum.
-The Platinum plan effectively extends your Limited (bumper-to-bumper) factory warranty, a Powertrain VSA extends your factory powertrain coverage, and Gold offers something in between.
+The Platinum plan (sometimes referred to as Mazda Total Confidence) effectively extends your Limited (bumper-to-bumper) factory warranty, a Powertrain VSA extends your factory powertrain coverage, and Gold offers something in between.

 Here’s a breakdown of each MPP VSA plan and what it offers: